DrLex0/quake-frogbots/waypoint/README.md

    - **Rocket jump mode** (shown as `‘R’`, number 512 in code) is to make the bot consider a RJ from that place to the destination.
 It will only do this if the conditions are right, and will also add a coin flip to the decision, so don't expect the bot to RJ all the time.
 See the advanced section below for some tips.
    - **Precision jump** (shown as `‘P’`, number 2048 in code) is _new_ compared to the older Frogbot, and allows to navigate small steps like the ones towards the yellow armour in _e1m2._ The bot will slow down as it approaches the marker from which this `P` path starts, and will only jump towards the destination when it is within a distance of _48 units_ of this marker.
 This means you must place such markers close enough to the ledge on which the bot needs to jump, otherwise it will never jump and get stuck.
 In general it makes no sense to combine precision jump with any other path mode, although it could be combined with a downward ledge jump to make the bot jump less far.
      You may not need this mode often, but without it, getting onto certain small steps is often near impossible because the bots move too erratically when trying to use ledge mode.
+   - **Exclusive door** (shown as `‘E’`, number 128 in code) is a _pseudo path_ mode that must point from an exclusive marker to a door.
+See the advanced section for more info.

 At regular moments, and especially when you're done, use `F1` to dump the waypoint code to console.
 If you didn't run with `-condebug`, you must then use `condump` to write the console log to a file.
 The `autoexec` binds this to `F5` (think QuickSave).